pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

    py["renderer"] = "blosxom"

-If you don't specify a renderer, then the ``blosxom`` renderer is used.
+The blosxom renderer is the default renderer, so if you don't specify a renderer, then the blosxom renderer is used.

 If you want your blog rendered using a different template system--say Cheetah or htmltmpl--implement a renderer that renders the output.
-This can be done as a PyBlosxom plugin.
+This new renderer can be implemented as a PyBlosxom plugin.
 See the chapter on writing plugins for more information.

 The rest of this chapter talks about the various things you can do with the blosxom renderer which comes with PyBlosxom.